-The University of Wisconsin-Platteville has nine traditional residence halls and three suite-style residence halls with the ability to house a few to over 3,000 people on campus.
+The University of Wisconsin-Platteville campus can offer summer housing in nine traditional residence halls and three suite-style residence halls with the ability to house over 3,000 people on campus.
 Our staff strives to provide safe, clean, comfortable living environments.
 Residence hall exterior doors are locked 24-hours-a-day.
 We hope you enjoy your stay with us!

 For youth camps wanting air-conditioned housing